CruelSundew/Township-tale-string-tools/README.md

 here's their discord: https://discord.gg/ZrdccmdmkE

-## About me
+## My projects

 Im currently working on making a youtube video covering the topic of strings and/or a video about how to use poistring

 however i cant garentee that either will be done soon if ever lol

+however if either video does come out I will post it here

-Go to the file called my about me for more info
+If you want to know more anout me me or just want my string list go to the file called my about me for more info